willybernal/airline-api/README.md

 # airline-api
-Strapi project of Flights, Airlines, and Airports.
+Strapi project for creating a Content Management System (CMS).
+The system features a database of Airports, Flights, and Airlines.